myllo/owserverusb/README.md

 If you are not using Home Assistant, do not use this, but look instead to work done by mneundorfer ( https://github.com/mneundorfer/owserver ).
 That works (with correct owfs.conf settings) with a USB hub, as a separate docker container, something Home Assistant policies do not accept.

-As of 26 Nov, 2022, this is still the same as mneundorfer owserver, ie. not working yet (as add-on).
+As of 26 Nov:

 THIS DOES NOT WORK YET AS INTENDED, BUT IS A WORK IN PROGRESS.
 DO NOT USE THIS.

-The instructions below are the same as on the page https://github.com/mneundorfer/owserver , as no modifications have been made yet.
+The instructions below are the same as on the page https://github.com/mneundorfer/owserver , as no modifications to instructions itself have been made yet.
+The instructions do not work under Home Assistant.

 By the way, I raise my hat to mneundorfer for having his values in proper order.
 Take a look at his avatar photo (22 Nov 2022).
 What he is carrying is the most precious thing in the world.